suryastef/public-documentation/Web/nginx-letsencrypt-odoo-xenial.md

 	Donating to EFF:                    https://eff.org/donate-le
 	```

-	Note: E-mail address needed to notify when the SSL certificate is expiring
+	Note: You need to enter E-mail address, it used to notify you when the SSL certificate is expiring.

 ---